Smart & Smarter: Plot

 The family visits Wickerbottom's Pre-Nursery School, where Apu and Manjula are sending two of their octuplets.
 Homer and Marge have a talk with Dr. Hibbert about getting in, and decide to have Maggie go in.
 However, Maggie fails the initial screening because she cannot talk, until Lisa discovers some traits of intelligence.
 Henry accepts Maggie after the second screening.
 The results show that not only is Maggie brilliant, but her IQ of 167 is higher than Lisa's IQ of 159.
 Lisa is no longer considered "the smart one" of the Simpson family, much to her chagrin.
-Lisa attempts to prove everyone that she is smarter than Maggie and teaches Maggie false information.
+Lisa attempts to prove everyone that she is smarter than Maggie and tries to teach Maggie false information.
 However, Marge, realizing this, scolds her for trying to sabotage her sister's education and that if that is how she really feels, then she should not be her sister's role model.

-Heartbroken, Lisa leaves the house and hides in the Natural History Museum, where there is no chance of Homer and Marge finding her, until Chief Wiggum, Lou and Eddie find her belongings in there.
+After having a nightmare, Lisa leaves the house and hides in the Natural History Museum, where there is no chance of Homer and Marge finding her, until Chief Wiggum, Lou and Eddie find her belongings in there.
 The family goes into the human body exhibit, but Maggie gets distracted and accidentally presses the swallow button, swallowing Homer, Marge and Bart.
 Maggie presses many buttons until she finally presses the evacuate button, following a visual cue from an apologetic Lisa as to its red color.

-After the family returns home and wonders why Maggie did not press the red button first, Henry arrives and tells the family Maggie is no longer welcome at the school.
+After the family returns home and wonders why Maggie didn't press the red button until Lisa told her to, Henry arrives, having been let in by Moe posing as a butler, and tells the family Maggie is no longer welcome at the school.
 The family watches a video tape of Maggie's audition and it turns out Lisa was showing her answers, which Lisa does not remember doing, but it is explained she subconsciously did that as she wanted Maggie to succeed.
 Henry starts criticizing Maggie which leads an angry Homer to start punching him, while Henry criticizes his punches until he is knocked unconscious.

 In the end, Lisa assures Maggie she does not care what anyone else thinks of her and that she is brilliant to her.
 However, Maggie plays Lisa's saxophone perfectly, showing another sign of intelligence.
 A shocked Lisa reclaims her saxophone and tells her that it is "not for babies".

 In the credits, Simon Cowell criticizes everyone who had worked on the show.
-On the Gracie Films logo, Cowell said “Oh, shush yourself.”
+On the Gracie Films logo, Cowell said “Oh, shush yourself”.